Virtual Stores and the NASA Ecosystem

 Data Volume

-Harmony is designed to return a URL to a data object representing only what a user requested.
-With a virtual data store representing an entire data product, it is possible to request a large amount of data.
-Safeguards may be required to handle computationally intensive transformations.
+Harmony is designed to return a URL to the user pointing at a single output data object.
+With virtual data stores which represent a large number of files, safeguards may be required to handle computationally intensive transformations.
+To understand why, a basic introduction to Harmony is required:

 Currently, Harmony users can request transformation of any number of files in a data collection.
 For most use cases, this means parallelizing the processing of multiple inputs (usually files) in different Kubernetes pods.
 Aggregation may occur but, generally, a single pod only needs to download, process and output a single object with a comparable size to an archival data file.
 In other words, input size is roughly output size because inputs and outputs are typically single files.
-Currently, with a whole-collection virtual data store, a single Harmony invocation would conduct processing and construction of an output in one Kubernetes pod.
-If a single file-like output object is requested, an output file object could become too large for traditional download-based workflows.
+Currently, if a virtual data store is sent as the “input” to a single Harmony invocation, processing and construction of an output would all still happen in one Kubernetes pod, regardless of the number of files the virtual data store references.
+If a single file-like output object is requested, that output file object could become too large for traditional download-based workflows.

 Derived products